Skip to main content

 • merge code that fails static analysis or contains unresolved security issues

-• store credentials, tokens or other secrets in source control
+• store credentials, tokens, or other secrets in source control (including private repos)

 The tools listed below help teams automate secure coding practices and reduce manual effort.
 They support early detection of issues, improve consistency across projects, and integrate easily into CI/CD workflows.